dbeals/Tarot/README.md

 # Tarot

-Tarot is a light-weight, mobile-first, card-based LESS boilerplate framework.
+Tarot is a light-weight, mobile-first, card-based SASS boilerplate framework.

 # Current Status

-Tarot is currently in Alpha Status 0.1.
+Tarot is currently in Alpha Status 0.2.
 This means that variables and syntax are subject to change and that there is very little documentation.

 # To-Do